schedule for Computer Organization and Programming for Scientific Computing, Fall 2017

 - Chapter 4, Handling the memory: The memory hierarchy, virtual memory, with the code illustrating the concept of locality, and a long example of optimizing a serial code.

 - Chapter 5, Parallel programming with threads: What is shared memory, an introduction to OpenMP.
+The examples of code with the hello program, a simple vector sum and a matrix product.

 Proposed first projects, due October 19th.
 Please choose one among: